Non-destructive inspection for FRP and composite assets

 It is more than conventional ultrasonic thickness testing: innovative post-processing of the raw ultrasonic data using a proprietary algorithm provides repeatable and reproducible results.
 These results have been validated by UTComp internal research and by independent research at the University of Alabama and York University in Toronto, Ontario.
 Learn more about UltraAnalytix™ research & validation.

-The UltraAnalytix™ system and method for analysis of fiber reinforced composites has been issued U.S. Patent No. 9,989,502 and is in use worldwide in many different industries.
+The UltraAnalytix™ system and method for analysis of fiber reinforced composites has been issued U.S. Patent No. 9,989,502 and U.S. Patent No. 10,527,591 B2, and is in use worldwide in many different industries.
 See Applications.

 In-service evaluation of FRP equipment and components